John Le Carre

 How many books has John Le Carre written?

 John Le Carre has written 30 books excluding contributions to anthologies.
-9 books in the George Smiley Series, 3 books in The Karla Trilogy Series, 17 Standalone Novels, 1 Short Story/Novella, 1 book in the John le Carr Short Story Collections, 2 books in the Non-Fiction Books.
+9 books in the George Smiley Series, 3 books in The Karla Trilogy Series, 17 Standalone Novels, 1 Short Story/Novella, 1 John le Carr Short Story Collections, 2 Non-Fiction Books.